-Webtrend’s Enterprise Suite (www.webtrends.com) assists you in improving the quality, performance, and integrity of your website.
-It can illustrate broken links, chart biggest and slowest pages, document the loading time of connections, check the syntax of various HTML components, find the availability of external servers linked to your web server, and more, even crawling your website as a user would.
+Webtrend’s Enterprise Suite (www.webtrends.com) helps you improve the quality, performance, and integrity of your website.
+It can illustrate broken links, chart the biggest and slowest pages, document the loading time of connections, check the syntax of various HTML components, find the availability of external servers linked to your web server, and more, even crawling your website as a user would.

-Segue’s Silk Product family (www.segue.com) lets you test the performance of your website rigorously using as many simulated concurrent users as your site and network will support.
+Segue’s Silk Product family (www.segue.com) lets you test your website's performance rigorously using as many simulated concurrent users as your site and network will support.
 Its ability to stress test web applications under heavy loads and simulate bursts of activity make it ideal for use by virtually any web-based business.
-In addition, its reporting features enable you to chart and to correlate response time results with server statistics to identify bottlenecks and problems quickly.
+Besides, its reporting features enable you to chart and correlate response time results with server statistics to identify bottlenecks and problems quickly.

 So even though search engines vary on how they rank websites, every web page should include:

 - Keyword meta tag, which is more than one word.

 - First 25 words (or 255 characters) of text.

 - Hidden FORM tag